User Guide

 -

-The index of the issue to edit. -
+INDEXThe index of the issue to edit. -

-to.
+ROOM_NUMBERThe room number to change the issue identified byINDEXto.
 Room number must exist in SunRez. -

 Example: